aays/2019-mt-locus/analysis/recombination-ldhelmet/README.md

 with individual positions as keys and per bp recombination rates as values.
 Each position is also demarcated as being gametologous or non-gametologous.

-This can be used for easy parsing and recombination rate lookup at any region within the mt locus.
+This can be used for easy parsing and recombination rate lookup at any site or region within the mt locus.